regenwatchdog/regenwatchdog.github.io/_posts/2020-10-06-september-news-roundup.md

 __Postscript__
-[^1]: This paragraph was re-worded post script to more accurately depict the recipients of the grant funding.
+[^1]: This paragraph was re-worded post script, in order to more accurately describe the source of the grant funding and its recipients.

 <meta name="twitter:card" content="summary" />
 <meta name="twitter:site" content="@LondonTenants" />